 But this is also not a question that can be answered in full on a general basis.
 Your cat may have “adopted you” when he was a stray who just showed up at your door one day, and you now know he has special health issues or dietary needs.
 Perhaps you just picked up your new young kitten from the breeder and he isn’t quite ready to eat dry kibble yet.
 Or maybe you have a newly rescued active adult cat who has eaten only wet cat food all his life and he isn’t about to make the big switch now.

 Trying Out New Cat Food

-If your vet tells you it is okay to feed either wet or dry food, then consider offering your cat small portions of each for a few days to see if he has a preference.
+If you are happy to feed either wet or dry food, then consider offering your cat small portions of each for a few days to see if he has a preference.
 You might even want to offer both types of cat food for some enjoyable variety.

 By testing out small amounts of cat food first, when you go to buy cheap cat food in larger quantities, you will feel confident you are spending your money on a cheap cat food that will fully meet your cat’s enjoyment and daily nutrition needs.

 Also, some brands of cat food cheap online may offer multiple types for different stages of the cat life cycle.
 So be sure to check the label before you order to see if it is formulated properly for your kitten, adult cat or senior cat’s dietary needs.

 Pros and Cons of Wet vs Dry

 At this point, you might be justified in wondering, “Why are there three different types of cat food?
 Wouldn’t it be easier to just have one type?”
 It sure would be easier!
 But having only one type of food might not meet every cat’s needs at every stage of their life.
 Here is a brief overview of some pros and cons for each type of complete cheap cat food.